• Skip to primary navigation

 • 1 teaspoon chicken bouillon powder

-• ¼ teaspoon white granulated sugar
+• ¼ teaspoon white granulated sugar or cane sugar

-• 2 tablespoon cornstarch or potato starch
+• 2 tablespoon cornstarch or potato starch / tapioca starch

 • ¼ cup water cold

-• salt & white pepper season to taste
+• salt add to taste

 Instructions

-• In a medium size pot pour in chicken stock.
-Season stock with regular soy sauce, dark soy sauce, sugar, chicken bouillon powder and sesame oil.
-Mix well.
+• In a medium-sized pot, add chicken stock, regular soy sauce, dark soy sauce, sugar, chicken bouillon powder and sesame oil.
+Cover and bring to a boil on medium-high heat.

 Enjoyed my recipe?Please leave a 5 star review (be kind)!
 Tag me on social media @christieathome as I'd love to see your creations!